 The Water Project Loan Program was established in 1971 to provide low interest loans for raw water resource projects.
 Eligible borrowers have received over \$400 million in loans for planning, engineering and construction from the CWCB.
-Eligible projects involve the collection, storage and transmission of raw water Examples include new or the rehabilitation of: reservoirs, ditches/canals, pipelines, groundwater wells, water rights purchases, and flood A loan feasibility study is required, which must include control facilities. preliminary engineering by a professional engineer to help select the best alternative and determine project costs.
-Thirty year loan interest rates range from 2.5% to 3.25% for municipal borrowers, and 1.75% for agricultural borrowers.
-There is a 1% loan service charge that can be financed into the loan.
-Loans are available for up to 90% of the total project cost.
-Applications for loans less than \$10 million are accepted throughout the year, and are approved at the bi-monthly CWCB meetings (allow five months for loan approval and loan contracting).
+Eligible projects involve the collection, storage and transmission of raw water supplies.
+Examples include new or the rehabilitation of: reservoirs, ditches/canals, pipelines, groundwater wells, water rights purchases, and flood control facilities.
+A loan feasibility study is required, which must include preliminary engineering by a professional engineer to help select the best alternative and determine project costs.
+Typical thirty year loan interest rates range from 2.0% to 3.0% for municipal borrowers, and 1.5% to 2.0% for agricultural borrowers.
+There is a 1% loan service charge that can be financed Applications for loans less than \$10 million are accepted into the loan. throughout the year, and are approved at the bi-monthly CWCB meetings (allow five months for loan approval and loan contracting).
 Loan requests in excess of \$10 million are due August 1st and are considered once a year at the November CWCB meeting, with funds available the following July (if authorized by State Legislature and with executed loan contract).
 CONTACTS: Anna Mauss, CWCB, 303-866-3441 x3224, anna.mauss@state.co.us